homexjh/DHConv/README.md

 # DHConv
-DHConv：Innovative convolutional and residual networks The code will be uploaded soon, stay tuned
+DHConv：Innovative convolutional and residual networks.
+The code will be uploaded soon, stay tuned